Knowing where formaldehyde can be found in the home is the first step toward reducing or eliminating its presence.

 If you want more protection from items that may emit formaldehyde, then sealing the coated surfaces where applicable can help.

-You need to make sure that the paint sealant itself does not contain formaldehyde and should not present a danger to the home as well.
+You need to ensure that the paint sealant does not contain formaldehyde and should not present a danger to the home.

 For flooring, you need to choose a sealant that is safe and approved by the US Consumer Product Safety Commission.